clearlinux/clear-linux-documentation/source/network_boot.rst

       pxe_internal_ip=$pxe_subnet.1
       pxe_subnet_mask_ip=255.255.255.0

 #.
 Add the ``pxe-server`` bundle to your system.
 This bundle has all of the
    files needed run a PXE server.

    .. code-block:: console

       swupd bundle-add pxe-server

 #.
-Download the latest network-bootable release of |CL|, and extract the
+Download the latest network-bootable release of |CL| and extract the
    files.

    .. code-block:: console